 Further north, Reid State Park is a birder's paradise backed with large sand dunes.
 Learn more about the Maine Beaches Region in southern Maine, view a list of all Maine beaches, or watch the Maine beaches video.

 Massachusetts offers dozens of beaches all along its coastline.
-North of Boston, there’s Crane Beach in Ipswich with famous fried clam restaurants nearby, Singing Beach in Manchester (named for its unusual sand which squeaks or "sings" beneath your feet), and Good Harbor in Gloucester.
+North of Boston, there’s Crane Beach in Ipswich with famous fried clam restaurants nearby, Singing Beach in Manchester (named for its unusual sand that squeaks or "sings" beneath your feet), and Good Harbor in Gloucester.
 The south coast offers spectacular beaches, both on and off the beaten path.
 Horseneck Beach State Reservation in Westport Point, one of the most popular facilities in the Massachusetts state parks system, offers nearly 600 acres of barrier beach and salt marsh.

 Further east are all the hidden inlets and coves of Buzzards Bay, just waiting to be explored.
 One of the top beach destinations in the United States, Cape Cod and the Islands offer more than 100 public beaches.
 The northern bay side of the Cape is ideal for families with young children, while the ocean-side beaches offer roaring surf.
 Riding high among America’s top ten beaches is Coast Guard Beach, one of several that are part of the Cape Cod National Seashore.
 Some visitors come to swim and picnic, others to spot wildlife, such as the piping plover.
 Many just want to savor the stunning seascape of dunes, broad shoreline and Atlantic Ocean.